ADotDong/RankBindingSimilarity/README.md

 > library(devtools)\
 > install_github('Rdatatable/data.table')

-Once data.table is installed and loaded, you can install and load the XXX package by running the following commands:
+Once data.table is installed and loaded, you can install and load the GPSMatch package by running the following commands:

 > install_github("ADotDong/RankBindingSimilarity")\
 > library(RankBindingSimilarity)

-You should now be set to use the XXX package!
+You should now be set to use the GPSMatch package!

 ## USAGE AND PARAMETERS:

 ### Usage Instructions

-Once you have loaded the XXX package using the library() command, you should now be able to use the XXX package.
-The XXX package allows the user to run the following command, which compares the locations from a query bed file and a folder of database bed files:
+Once you have loaded the GPSMatch package using the library() command, you should now be able to use the GPSMatch package.
+The GPSMatch package allows the user to run the following command, which compares the locations from a query bed file and a folder of database bed files:

-> rankBedSimilarity(n, "/dir/bed1.txt, "/dir/genome_file.txt", "/dir/folder_dir", "jaccard_only", "/dir/output_folder")
+> rankBedSimilarity(n, "/dir/bed1.txt", "/dir/genome_file.txt", "/dir/folder_dir", "jaccard_only", "/dir/output_folder")

 **n** The number of background files generated in order to compute the p-value.
 As the n increases, the p-value will become more reliable, but the user should be aware that this will significantly increase the computing time.
 We have set a default n of 100.